-As chair of the CSR Governance & Compliance Practice Group of Fenwick & West, Ashley provides value to clients by bringing to bear a firm grounding in corporate social responsibility substantive issues, sector-specific knowledge, a deep familiarity with current and proposed CSR-related legal requirements, a practical understanding of technology company supply chains and significant experience in the design and implementation of responsibility management systems, such as CSR policies and standards.
+As chair of the CSR governance and compliance practice group of Fenwick, Ashley provides value to clients by bringing to bear a firm grounding in corporate social responsibility substantive issues, sector-specific knowledge, a deep familiarity with current and proposed CSR-related legal requirements, a practical understanding of technology company supply chains and significant experience in the design and implementation of responsibility management systems, such as CSR policies and standards.
 Ashley has assisted companies with designing and implementing tailored CSR policies and procedures that are responsive to stakeholder expectations (including those of investors and customers), industry practice, international standards and applicable law.

 Ashley is a founder and past chair of the Corporate Social Responsibility Law Committee of the ABA Business Law Section and has published and lectured on CSR, including at Stanford Law School, where he has taught the course "Corporate Social Responsibility" and has served as a panelist for the Stanford Directors’ College.
 Clients that Ashley has previously advised with respect to CSR-related matters include prominent public companies that operate across various sectors such as Aviat Networks, Broadcom, Coherent, Mattson Technology, Netgear and Polycom.

 Ashley recently served as co-editor of the ABA’s The Lawyer’s Corporate Social Responsibility Deskbook, a comprehensive resource designed to serve as a valuable practice tool for in-house and outside counsel in addressing ESG performance and risk.